Lake Onslow option

 The Lake Onslow option is located north east of the Clutha River in Central Otago.

-The NZ Battery Project will consider pumped hydro projects at a range of different locations, in addition to alternative technologies if they are identified through the process.
+The NZ Battery Project will consider pumped hydro projects at a range of different locations, in addition to alternative technologies.